smarttdm/ebaas.github.io/_posts/2017-6-3-InstallMLStudio.markdown

 date:   2017-6-3
 ---

-<p class="intro"><span class="dropcap">E</span>baas is an enterprise application for Testing Data Management (TDM).
-Testing Data Management software in product testing fields can shorten the product test cycle, reduce test costs, accelerate market-to-market. </p>

-<p>In this post, you will find the instructions for installing the Ebaas (out-of-the-box version), launching the application server, and log in using one of the demo accounts.
-If you ran into problems, please refer to "FAQ" page for possible solutions.</p>
+<p class="intro"><span class="dropcap">M</span>L Studio is a GUI tool that provides a modeling environment for deep learning.
+It simplifies the process of developing deep learning models.</p>

+<p>In this post will walk you through the steps of setting up the ML Studio software and related frameworks on your computer. </p>

 ## Installation Requirements

-First of all, please make sure your installation environment meets the following requirements.
+First of all, please make sure your computer meets the following requirements.

-* Your computer is running one of operating systems, such as Windows 7 (x64), Windows 10 (x64), Windows 2008 (x64)
+* Your computer is running Windows 10 (x64)
 * Your computer has installed Microsoft.Net Framework 4.5.2
 * Your computer has one of the web browsers, such as Google Chrome, Windows Edge, or IE 11

+## CNTK Setup

+ML Studio currently uses the Microsoft Cognitive Toolkit (CNTK 2.0) as its deep learning framework.
+You should first install the CNTK on your computer.
+There are several approaches for setting up CNTK on your computer, I recommend the script-driven installation approach, which is easier.

+The instruction of using the script-driven installation is here(https://docs.microsoft.com/en-us/cognitive-toolkit/setup-windows-binary-script).
+It will walk you through the process of installing the Microsoft Cognitive Toolkit (CNTK) for Windows based on a binary distribution.

+ML Studio utilizes the Google Tensorboard for visualizing the result of training and testing models.
+To enable this feature, you should install Tensorflow for Windows on your computer in which the Tensorboard is one of the components.

-## Installations
+## ML Studio Setup

-Run the downloaded Ebaas_x64_7.1.0_beta2_Setup.msi as the Administrator, follow the steps until the installation is complete.
-The out-of-the-box version has an embedded SQL Server Compact database, therefore, you don't need to install a database.
+Run the downloaded MLStudio _x64_1.0.0_Setup.msi, follow the steps until the installation is complete.
+Then, launch the ML Studio by clicking the ML Studio icon on your desktop.

 ## License